ngermeau/8bits-cpu/readme.md

 [ ] execute instruction take steps 4,5,6 is not really correct regarding the cycles
 [ ] exception for not moving acc to register in case of CMP not very clean
 [ ] computer (cycles) stop after program finish executing
-[ ] display graphical rendering of memory, regs...
-[ ] write a correct readme (supported instructions etc...)
+[ ] display graphical rendering of memory, regs... (use ncurse lib) [ ] write a correct readme (supported instructions etc...)
 [ ] write your own assembly compiler
 [ ] take care of peripherals